linaro-marketing/jumbo-jekyll-theme/README.md

 ##### Author

 Change the author to a unique author shortname.
-If this is your first time posting then add your author values to the [_data/authors.yml file](https://github.com/96boards/website/blob/master/_data/authors.yml).
-Make sure to add your profile image to the [/assets/images/authors folder](https://github.com/96boards/website/tree/master/assets/images/authors).
-Verify that the author name is an exact match to that provided as the author: in your post.
+If this is your first time posting then add your author values to the _authors Jekyll collection (see this [collection](https://github.com/Linaro/website/tree/master/_authors) for an example).
+Make sure to add a profile image to the [/assets/images/authors folder](https://github.com/96boards/website/tree/master/assets/images/authors) and then refernce in authors page in the _authors collection.
+Verify that the author username is an exact match to that provided as the author: in your post.

 ##### Date

-Modify the date to sometime before you post the blog otherwise Jekyll will see it as a __future__ post and not render it until the time on the server exceeds/equals that provided as the date in the post front matter.
+Modify the date of your post to a valid time before you post the blog otherwise Jekyll will see it as a __future__ post and not render it until the time on the server exceeds/equals that provided as the date in the post front matter.

 ##### Image